 - Credit insurance — Also known as payment protection or loan repayment insurance, pays your loans for you after losing your job.

-How does government unemployment insurance work?
+How government unemployment insurance works

 Requirements for government unemployment benefits

 To qualify for state unemployment benefits, most states require you to: